pkLucid/Pokemon-Lucid/lucid_book/src/download.md

   * Fixed Super Candy deleveling mons if they have a lower level evo while above that evo cap
   * Fixed covert cloak not seen by AI for non flinching (flinching was correctly handled previously)
   * Fixed Follow me inaccuracies (minor AI change.
 See ai doc for more)
+  * Fixed AI not seeing boosted Retaliate damage in party

 ### Current known issues
-  * Retaliate doesn't see switch in damage
   * If Eject Button ejects into an Intimidate mon Life Orb / Shell Bell will miss timing
   * If a mon targets it's own partner the move will be redirected if the partner faints before it
   * Rapid spin activates before Toxic Debris